awsdocs/aws-control-tower-guide/doc_source/troubleshooting.md

 **Action to take**

 If you encounter this issue, check your email\.
 You might have been sent confirmation email that is awaiting response\.
-Be sure to not disable any [STS endpoint regions](https://console.aws.amazon.com/iam/home#/account_settings)\ prior to launching AWS Control Tower\.
+Be sure to not disable any default [STS endpoint regions](https://console.aws.amazon.com/iam/home#/account_settings) prior to launching AWS Control Tower\.
 Alternatively, we recommend that you wait an hour, and then try again\.

 If the issue persists, contact [AWS Support](https://aws.amazon.com/premiumsupport/)\.